-11 M Explosive Fuel can cause fires and severe burns.
-Do not fill fuel tank while engine is hot or running. explode containe away fro if it come e is extremely flammable and its vapors can if ignited.
-Store gasoline only in approved ers, in well ventilated, unoccupied buildings, om sparks or flames.
-Spilled fuel could ignite es in contact with hot parts or sparks from Never use gasoline as a cleaning agent.
+Explosive Fuel can cause fires and severe burns.

+Do not fill fuel tank while engine is hot or running.

+Gasoline is extremely flammable and its vapors can explode if ignited.
+Store gasoline only in approved containers, in well ventilated, unoccupied buildings, away from sparks or flames.
+Spilled fuel could ignite if it comes in contact with hot parts or sparks from ignition.
+Never use gasoline as a cleaning agent.

 NOTE: E15, E20 and E85 are NOT approved and should NOT be used; effects of old, stale or contaminated fuel are not warrantable.

 Fuel must meet these requirements: